Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  except before the first one, to separate the output of multiple callback invocations.
 See the section about :ref:`output formatting <ipcon_shell_output>` for details.

+ Since version 2.1.5 an array ellipsis can be used to specify partial arrays.
+ For example, the :sh:func:`write <rs232-bricklet write>` function of the RS232 Bricklet takes an array of 60 characters.
+Normally, all 60 items have to be specified.
+With the array ellipsis a partial array can be specified (e.g.
+ ``t,e,s,t,..``) and the missing part will automatically be filled with ``'\0'`` characters.

+ Since version 2.1.5 escaped input and output is enabled by default.
+For example, the :sh:func:`write-line <lcd-20x4-bricklet write-line>` function of the LCD 20x4 Bricklet takes a string.
+This string has to specified in the special character set of the display.
+For example, the degree sign (°) is represented by a non-ASCII character with value 0xDF.
+With escaped input enabled the degree sign can be specified as ``"\xDF"`` on the command line.
+ Ensure to quote such strings to stop the shell from interpreting it.
+With escaped output enabled non-ASCII characters in string values will be represented as ``\x`` escape sequence.

  By default symbolic input and output is enabled.
 For example, the :sh:func:`set-i2c-mode <temperature-bricklet set-i2c-mode>` function of the